Skip to main content

 Data Metrics

-Data Metrics tab lets you drill down to individual pull requests and users.
-It’s designed for auditability, coaching insights, and debugging review process issues.
-For detailed metric definitions, see Data metrics.
-Key questions this tab answers:
+Drill down to individual contributors and pull requests.
+The Data Metrics page is designed for auditability, coaching insights, and debugging review process issues.
+Key questions this page answers:

 • Which developers need more support?